...

 Both approaches share one core benefit: your bag may be insured for its documented, appraised replacement value rather than a blanket category cap.
 The specific coverage terms vary by insurer and policy type, but many dedicated luxury handbag policies protect against:

-For additional context on how high-value personal property coverage works under standard homeowners policies versus scheduled coverage options, the Insurance Information Institute provides useful background that’s worth reviewing before comparing quotes.
+For additional context on how high-value personal property coverage works under standard homeowners policies versus scheduled coverage options, the jewelry replacement insurance guide covers nearly identical scheduling and appraisal mechanics that apply to handbags as well.

 The Actual Market Value of Designer Bags in 2026

-These figures are rough market estimates based on authenticated resale platforms as of May 2026.
+These figures are general market estimates based on authenticated resale platforms as of mid-2026.
 Actual values depend heavily on condition, colorway, hardware, and provenance.
-A certified luxury goods appraiser should establish values for insurance purposes.
-These are not guaranteed values.
+A certified luxury goods appraiser should establish values for insurance purposes — these figures are not guaranteed valuations.

-The gap column illustrates the coverage issue.
+The gap column illustrates the coverage issue clearly.
 For an entry-level luxury piece, your existing coverage might come close to adequate.
 For a blue-chip Birkin or exotic Kelly, a standard policy may leave you exposed to a five-figure shortfall — sometimes larger.

 Getting Your Bags Properly Appraised